Philadelphia man cleared after 37 years in prison, sues city

 “I’m not bitter.
 I’m just excited to move forward,” Stokes, 60, told The Associated Press after the brief morning court hearing, when prosecutors announced they would not seek to retry the case.

-More than 100 people have been exonerated and released from prison in recent years in Pennsylvania, according to Marissa Boyers Bluestine of the University of Pennsylvania law school, the former executive director of the Pennsylvania Innocence Project.
+More than 100 people have been exonerated in recent years in Pennsylvania, according to Marissa Boyers Bluestine of the University of Pennsylvania law school, the former executive director of the Pennsylvania Innocence Project.
 None served more prison time than Stokes.

 The trial witness who identified him as the killer at a preliminary hearing recanted at the murder trial, in what he later called a fit of conscience.
 Stokes was nonetheless convicted.
 Prosecutors then charged the witness, Franklin Lee, with perjury over his pretrial testimony, and Lee went to prison for it.
 Stokes never knew that until 2015.